Skip to main content

 A minimalist lifestyle involves getting rid of everything that is not essential.

-What is minimalism
+What is minimalism?

 In fact, a minimalist lifestyle prioritises the simple over the complex and quality over quantity as opposed to the culture of extreme consumerism.
 American designer, writer and lecturer Graham Hill reflects on this in one of his TED Talks External link, opens in new window.: "We have become so consumerist that we need more and more space, which also causes us to incur huge debts and generate huge environmental footprints.
 Yet our levels of happiness remain the same as they were 50 years ago".

-As an advocate of minimalism, Hill suggests eliminating all the accessories from our lives — all those things we never use — and to think before we buy.
-In order to achieve this lifestyle that is good for us and good for the environment in the midst of the fight against climate change, he proposes a three-step formula that he calls "life edited": 1. eliminate ruthlessly, 2. think small, small is sexy, and 3. whatever you have, make it functional.
+Every object we choose not to accumulate not only frees up space in our lives but also reduces our impact on the planet.
+As an advocate of minimalism, Hill proposes removing everything unnecessary from our lives – those things we never use – and thinking carefully before buying.
+To achieve a lifestyle that is good for both people and the environment in the fight against climate change, he proposes a three-step formula he calls “edited life”: 1. edit ruthlessly, 2. favour smaller, more efficient options, and 3. make everything you own functional.
+But why is it sustainable?

-Minimalism in everyday life
+The minimalist lifestyle in everyday life

 Buy quality, not quantity